 For ISOs, exercising early can help to limit the total AMT effect.
 While the exercise itself can trigger an AMT liability (depending on the assessed fair market value of the stock), waiting several years to exercise your options could increase the AMT effect substantially if there is significant stock appreciation.

-Waiting until the post IPO period to exercise your incentive stock options, however, means that your bargain element increases substantially, to ($35 – $1) x 10,000, or $340,000.
-This could mean a much larger AMT liability in the future.
+Waiting until the post IPO period to exercise your incentive stock options, however, means that your bargain element equals ($35 – $1) x 10,000, or $340,000.
+This could mean a much larger AMT liability.
 In fact, at the same assumed 28% tax bracket, the total AMT bill is $95,200.

 Of course, nobody can predict what the stock market will do in the coming years.
 But given the potential for price appreciation between IPO and following the IPO, you should take this possibility into account when doing your planning.